256dpi/arduino-mqtt/README.md

 bool publish(const char topic[], const char payload[], int length, bool retained, int qos);
 ```

+- Beginning with version 2.6, payloads for arbitrary length may be published, see [Notes](#notes).
 - The functions return a boolean that indicates if the publishing has been successful (true).

 Subscribe to a topic: